anthonycaccese/magicx-zero-40-retroarch-overlays/README.md

 - Pre-configured overlays for vertical arcade games sized for the 480x800 screen on the Zero 40.
 - Configuration files for the FinalBurn Neo core that display an overlay when a vertical arcade game is loaded.

-## Usage

 > [!NOTE]
-> The current collection will work with the `FinalBurn Neo` core and all arcade games marked as `vertical` from the Arcade Database @ [http://adb.arcadeitalia.net/](adb.arcadeitalia.net).
-Adding additional core/game support is totally possible and will rely on contributions.
+> The current collection will work with the `FinalBurn Neo` core and any arcade games marked as `vertical` from the Arcade Database @ [http://adb.arcadeitalia.net/](adb.arcadeitalia.net).
+Adding additional core/game support is possible and will rely on contributions.
 If you are interested in helping out please check the Contribute section below.

+## Usage

 ### Before You Start
 - RetroArch should be installed on your Android device
 - The FinalBurn Neo core should be installed
+- Your games should follow the standard mame naming convention
 - You should have access to device storage to manage files

 ### Steps